hc825b/hc825b.github.io/_pages/about.md

 To unify the language for governing, the writing system is designed to associate with the semantics of words and sentences, and it is not as important to match different existing speaking systems with writing.
 As a result, different speaking systems do not match the writing well and become dialects we see in modern Chinese.
-There are also historical reasons to why Japaneses kanji and Chinese share so many characters.
+There are also historical reasons as to why Japaneses Kanji and Chinese share so many characters.
 Unsurprisingly, the pronunciations of Japanese Kanji are also quite different from how the same characters are pronounced in Chinese.

 Here I will list my names in languages and dialects I am familiar with.